xivid/qemu-4.1.0/osnet/README.md

                 -incoming "exec:cat ${ddir}/state"
 ```

-- Step2: Save the Memory Template and VM state, execute the below as script
+- Step2: Save the Memory Template and VM state, execute the below as script.
+This script can be used for both Seamless(without -osnet_seamless_template) and Chained Templating for Backuptime measurement and Snapshots(Mem Template and VM state)

 ```
 #!/bin/bash